jenningstm117/PemdasChallenge2/README.md

 to the current of row of points parallel to the latitude lines.
 Once a point is generated with a longitude value greater than the given max longitude, the loop returns to the row starting point and moves North 1km, then starts again with a new row.
 When the row starting latitude and longitude are greater than the given max latitude and longitude, the loop exits and returns the grid.
+I went with this because it seemed to be the most logical and allowed the generation of the grid row by row.

 ### To execute using the terminal
 cd into app root and run